axelvaldez/radical-companies/_posts/rfiction/and-then-universe/2023-01-23-years-later.markdown

 ---

 <div style="display:none;">
- <p>We fought, but, mostly, we grew and got stronger.
-Much stronger, actually, based on a good <em>foundation</em>.
-We were coming back from the bumpy, dangerous jump over the cliff, and we were coming back different.</p>
+ <p>We fought, but, mostly, we grew and got much sronger, based on a good <em>foundation</em>.
+We were coming back back different.</p>
 </div>

 <h1></h1>
  <p>We fought, but, mostly, we grew and got stronger.
 Much stronger, actually, based on a good <em>foundation</em>.
-We were coming back from the bumpy, dangerous jump over the cliff, and we were coming back different.</p>
+We were coming back from the dangerous jump over the cliff.
+We were coming back different.</p>

 <h1>Above from Sratch</h1>
  <p>Actually, we had more than the knowledge in our heads.
 We had many of pre-cliff artifacts.
 We had language.</p>